 |Learner Habits||Character Attributes|

-Whether the pupils are taking their first steps in imaginative story-writing or programming bug robots for the first time in EYFS, thinking through a tricky philosophical problem or discussing a challenging poem in KS2, using higher-order thinking to solve a complex problem in Mathematics or Science, or constructing a complex explanation of cause and effect in A Level History, all learning experiences are designed with the achievement of excellence in mind.
+Whether the pupils are taking their first steps in imaginative story-writing or programming bug robots for the first time in Early Years Foundation Stage, thinking through a tricky philosophical problem or discussing a challenging poem in Key Stage 2, using higher-order thinking to solve a complex problem in Mathematics or Science, or constructing a complex explanation of cause and effect in A Level History, all learning experiences are designed with the achievement of excellence in mind.

 Public examination results are excellent, and our extensive Futures Programme (higher education and careers) encourages our pupils to apply for the most competitive courses at the most highly-regarded universities.